🇺🇸 English | 🇪🇸 Español

 • Pedagogical Leadership and Personal Branding

-Antonio has supervised more than 90 master’s and doctoral theses and has served as an academic advisor for postdoctoral researchers.
-He has also been part of academic and scientific committees dedicated to educational quality, pedagogical innovation, curriculum design, human rights, social sciences, and educational policy.
+Antonio has supervised more than 90 master’s and doctoral theses, in addition to serving as an academic advisor to postdoctoral researchers.
+He has also served on academic and scientific committees dedicated to educational quality, pedagogical innovation, curriculum design, human rights, social sciences, and educational policy.

 Scientific and Research Contributions